vidhi-1104/Blinkit-Grocery-Sales-Analysis/README.md

-# Blinkit-Grocery-Sales-Analysis
+# 🛒 Blinkit Last-Minute Grocery Sales Analysis
 Retail and sales performance dashboard for Blinkit (quick-commerce) analyzing outlet types, location tiers, and product categories to track revenue distribution.

-# 🛒 Blinkit Last-Minute Grocery Sales Analysis

 ## 🎯 Business Context
 Operating in the highly competitive quick-commerce market requires precise monitoring of inventory performance and geometric expansion.
 This dashboard tracks **1.20M in Total Sales** across 141 outlets to break down revenue by regional tiers, establishment history, and item categories.